-Public and private sector policies facilitate the ability of an organization to adopt a new technology and foster the creation of niche or commercial-scale markets.
+Public and private sector policies facilitate the ability of an organization to adopt a new technology and foster the creation of niche or commercialscale markets.

-Policy Regulations Codes and standards Policy frameworks prioritize low-emission technology and disadvantage/penalize incumbents Regulations and regulators create a market where the low-emission technologies must be deployed Codes and standards are designed and adopted to promote the use of low-emission technologies Policy frameworks incentivize the deployment of low-emission technology Regulations and regulators incentivize and facilitate the deployment of low-emission technologies Codes and standards exist to support the deployment of low-emission technologies Policy frameworks are technology-neutral, outcomes-driven, and forward-looking Regulations and regulators are technology- neutral and permit experimentation with low-emission technologies A limited number of codes and standards exist to support deployment of low-emission technologies Policy frameworks support incumbent technologies but do not disadvantage/ penalize low-emission technologies Regulations and regulators support incumbent technologies but do not disadvantage/penalize low-emission technologies No codes and standards exist to support the deployment of low-emission technologies Policy frameworks support incumbent technologies and disadvantage/penalize low-emission technologies Regulations and regulators limit experimentation and the adoption of low-emission technologies Existing codes and standards prohibit the deployment of low-emission technologies approach - - Codes and standards are not a gap currently.
-However, they need to be optimized and updated to further address the specific characteristics of SMRs in the future.
+Policy Regulations Codes and standards Policy frameworks prioritize low-emission technology and disadvantage/penalize incumbents Regulations and regulators create a market where the low-emission technologies must be deployed Codes and standards are designed and adopted to promote the use of low-emission technologies Policy frameworks incentivize the deployment of low-emission technology Regulations and regulators incentivize and facilitate the deployment of low-emission technologies Codes and standards exist to support the deployment of low-emission technologies Policy frameworks are technology-neutral, outcomes-driven, and forward-looking Regulations and regulators are technology- neutral and permit experimentation with low-emission technologies A limited number of codes and standards exist to support deployment of low-emission technologies Policy frameworks support incumbent technologies but do not disadvantage/ penalize low-emission technologies Regulations and regulators support incumbent technologies but do not disadvantage/penalize low-emission technologies No codes and standards exist to suppor the deployment of low-emission technologies Policy frameworks support incumbent technologies and disadvantage/penalize low-emission technologies Regulations and regulators limit experimentation and the adoption of low-emission technologies Existing codes and standards prohibit the deployment of low-emission technologies Codes and standards are not a gap currently.
+However, they need to be future.